-Hack out API-enabled applications to raise awareness and harness the power of APIs
+Hack out API-enabled Smart Assistant to raise awareness and harness the power of Open Data

 Smart Nation API coLAB organised by Padang & Co, Accenture and Intel Mashery brought together key members in the API economy: government, corporates, startups and hackers to share use cases and explore opportunities in a variety of themes such as Smart Living, Transport, Travel & Places, and Fintech & Commerce.
 The coLAB offered easy access to more than 150 curated APIs from government and businesses in Singapore through a series of learning and hands-on events.
 The event culminates in a API Hack Day where tech and data enthusiasts rapidly prototype and showcase their ‘hacks’.